scientific-python/learn.scientific-python.org/docs/decisions/0001-myst-migration/0003-remove-hugo-theme-submodule.md

 ## Decision

-Remove the submodule from this repo in Phase 7 of the migration.
+Remove the submodule from this repo.

 ```bash
 git submodule deinit -f themes/scientific-python-hugo-theme